 The number of militants from Central Asia that are fighting in the Islamic States was underestimated initially.
 However, once the fight against this terrorist group in Iraq and Syria moved into an active stage, they began to return to Afghanistan or Turkey and, in some cases, they just go to Europe, notes an analyst of African and Eurasian Affairs for the Jamestown Foundation, Jacob Zenn.

 That is why the anti-terror efforts must be a struggle that countries embark on together.
 Russia has recently been showing its readiness to join hands with its neighbors for the common good of all the states, which has motivated some European politicians to rethink the stance they’ve been taking against Moscow.

 Jean Périer is an independent researcher and analyst and a renowned expert on the Near and Middle East, exclusively for the online magazine “New Eastern Outlook.”

-Posted by Jim W. Dean, Managing Editor on April 25, 2017, With 1509 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on April 25, 2017, With 1518 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.